goodwinc/metis-copy/class_lectures/week02-luther1/02-regression_scrape/pair_linear.md

 #### Pair Problem #1

+Solve this on paper (think of it like a puzzle):

 There are 10 kids that want ice cream.
 Each one can choose between chocolate, vanilla or strawberry.
 You'll collect their choices and make one order, something like: 5 chocolate, 3 vanilla and 2 strawberry.
 How many possible orders can you make?
 5c-3v-2s is one and 4c-4v-2s is another.
 But 3v-5c-2s doesn't count now because it's the same as the first order.